sqlparser/sqlflow_public/doc/basic-concepts/7-intermediate-resultset.md

 #### (2) Constant

-Constants used in the SQL statement will be collected and saved in a pseduo table: `constantTable`.
+Constants used in the SQL statement will be collected and saved in a pseudo table: `constantTable`.
 Each SQL statement will create a `constantTable` table to save the constants used in the SQL statement.

 So SQLFlow able to generate the data flow to trace the constant value.
-> Constants only will be collected when the /showConstant is set to true in the SQLFlow. and constants used in the insert statement WILLNOT BE collected in order to avoid too many constants even if the /showConstant is set to true.
+> Constants only will be collected when the /showConstant is set to true in the SQLFlow. and constants used in the insert statement WILL NOT BE collected in order to avoid too many constants even if the /showConstant is set to true.

 >By default, the /showConstant is set to false in the SQLFlow which means constants will not be collected.